Christ Church, New Brunswick, New Jersey

 Christ Church or Christ Episcopal Church is a historic Episcopal church in New Brunswick, Middlesex County, New Jersey.
+The church reported 456 members in 2016 and 440 members in 2023; no membership statistics were reported nationally in 2024 parochial reports.
+Plate and pledge income reported for the congregation in 2024 was $273,430.
+Average Sunday attendance (ASA) in 2023 was 60 persons, down from a reported 138 in 2015.

 History

 In 1701 English minister Thomas Bray formed the Society for the Propagation of the Gospel in Foreign Parts (SPG) to minister to the new English settlers.
 In 1711 a group of Anglicans were holding service in an old broken down townhouse in Piscataway that they shared with a group of Baptists.
 Under the influence of William Skinner, an SPG minister, in 1717 a timber frame church was built, which was completed in 1724, to replace the broken down townhouse.
 St. James Parish in Piscataway continued to grow, including members from higher up the Raritan River in New Brunswick.
 The demand was so great that a group gathered in 1742 to construct another church, to be called Christ Church, on the New Brunswick side of the River.

 Although construction began in 1742, title to the land was not obtained until 1745.
 This was because one of the original church planners was Philip French, who was the largest land owner in New Brunswick.
 French did not believe in selling land, but for public buildings that would benefit the community he did provide land leases at nominal rates.
 For the land to build Christ Church, he charged a yearly rent of "one peppercorn a year, only if asked."
 The lease for the land is still on display in the Rector's office at Christ Church.
 Throughout the early years, Christ Church remained a mission parish.
 It would not receive a royal charter as an independent parish until 1761.